Mohith933/SomaOS/README.md

 # 🌸 SomaOS

-An ultra-sleek, interactive **AI-Native Operating System web ecosystem real feel layer** built with highly responsive glassmorphic aesthetics.
+An ultra-sleek, interactive **AI-Native real web Operating System.Not a simulation.Use it.** Built with highly responsive glassmorphic aesthetics.
 SomaOS creates an adaptive environment where files, disks, and terminal parameters communicate with an in-memory Virtual File System (VFS) across both Graphical User Interfaces (GUI) and Command Line Interfaces (CLI).

 ---